lewisdaly/lewblog/22_12_09_testing_a_write_only_db.md

 _note: you can find the full working code examples in the associated Github repo [here](https://github.com/lewisdaly/lewblog/tree/master/examples/testing_write_only_db)_

-You can see here, in the `beforeEach()` hook, that we are spawning a new TigerBeetle instance for each individual test.
+You can see here, in the `beforeEach()` hook, that we spawn a new TigerBeetle instance for each individual test.

 This test file depends on the following file `TBRunner.ts`: